LunaticSage218/CS420-Assignment-3/README.md

 ---

 ### Flocking Demonstration
 - The flocking comes in the form of Goku's Ki energy blasts.
 They flock twoards the enemies.
+This is similar to what happens in the show, many characters have attacks that will follow the enemies and previously the attack was a static beam that didn't follow the enemy.
 The projectiles script is written in C#.

 ## Getting Started